clvrmktg/clvr/content/terms-of-service/_index.md

 **Effective Date:** {{<date>}}

-These Terms of Service (“Terms”) govern your use of services provided by Clever Marketing, Ltd. (“Clever,” “we,” or “us”) and your interactions with our website.
+These Terms of Service ("Terms") govern your use of services provided by Clever Marketing, Ltd. ("Clever," "we," or "us") and your interactions with our website.
 By accessing our website or purchasing our services, you agree to these Terms.

 ## Services Overview